• Home

 Conclusion

-To sum it up we can say that our responsibility is to think truthfully about ourselves, i.e., to accept the facts as they are without manipulating them for our own convenience.
+To sum it up, we can say that our responsibility is to think truthfully about ourselves, i.e., to accept the facts as they are without manipulating them for our own convenience.
 Happily, it can be said with absolute confidence that God will always assist the person who desires to see the true image of himself, for only then are we going to strive for improvement.
-And above all things, it is the very sight of who God is that can expose us and make us see our true self.
+And above all things, it is the very sight of who God is that can expose a person and make him see his true self.
 Isaiah and Job exemplify the principle beautifully.
 After having received a revelation of who God is, Isaiah exclaimed:

 Woe is me, for I am undone!
 Because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; For my eyes have seen the King, The Lord of hosts.”
 (Elijah 6:5)